Without consistent on-going driver training your employer becomes a prime target for negligent entrustment lawsuits.

 While stand-alone interventions are a sound practice, whether the triggering data is MVRs or some other source of driver risk data, this is a cautionary alert that if you expect holistic results, the entire driver population needs to be part of the process.
 If the goal is to always operate a safe fleet, to accomplish this, your fleet safety program must address the training needs of all your drivers.
 Beyond the opportunity to proactively keep your entire driver population safe and lower your fleet crash rate, there are also financially crippling liabilities issues associated with a lack of training for all drivers.
 For example, without consistent on-going driver training your employer becomes a prime target for negligent entrustment lawsuits.

-Take an objective look at your current program before the new year.
+Take an objective look at your current program.
 If it is heavily or solely based on a data-triggered training intervention approach, you are missing significant opportunities to further lower your overall crash rate.
-In 2020, make it your goal to take a proactive approach to driver training and keep everyone safe in your fleet operation.
+Make it your goal to take a proactive approach to driver training and keep everyone safe in your fleet operation.
 It pays great dividends.